-- 1 Create a folder to hold the data from the database.

-- 2 Start Asset Manager Export Tool

-- ▶ Advanced use guide, chapter Exporting data and creating SQL views

-- 3 Connect to the production database

-- 4 Select the Edit/ Options menu.

-- 5 Expand the branch Edit - 6 Set the Displaying of database objects to SQL name (Description) - 7 Confirm this setting (OK button) - 8 Display a new export script (File/ New script menu) - 9 Save this script under the name of your choice (File/ Save script menu).
+- 1. Create a folder to hold the data from the database. - Start Asset Manager Export Tool See Advanced use guide, chapter Exporting data and creating SQL views - 3.
+Connect to the production database - 4.
+Select the Edit/ Options menu. - 5.
+Expand the branch Edit - 6.
+Set the Displaying of database objects to SQL name (Description) - 7.
+Confirm this setting (OK button) - 8.
+Display a new export script (File/ New script menu) - 9.
+Save this script under the name of your choice (File/ Save script menu).

-important:

-Save regularly any modifications you make to the script.
+Note: Save regularly any modifications you make to the script.

-10 Add a query for each data set to be exported - In general, one data set per table (New button)

-List of tables to take into consideration: > Database customization - Tables to take into consideration [page 95]
+- Add a query for each data set to be exported In general, one data set per table (New button) List of tables to take into consideration: See Database customization - Tables to take into consideration

-- 11 For each query: - $1 \quad \text{Name the query} (\textbf{Name field})$
+- 11. For each query:

+- a.
+Name the query (Name field)

-We recommend using the SQL name of the exported table as the name of the query.
+Tip: We recommend using the SQL name of the exported table as the name of the query.